-For the safety of all students please respect the, "No Parking," signs posted and follow instructions in an effort to allow busses to safely pick up and discharge students.
-It is imperative that the stop and drop-off procedures are enforced.
+For the safety of all students please respect any, "No Parking," signs posted and follow instructions in an effort to allow buses to safely pick up and discharge students.
+It is imperative that the "Kiss and go" drop-off procedures are enforced.